-This report is the second monitoring report presented to Members on the Authority's 2019/20 financial position.
-It provides an early indication of the expected revenue and capital financial position of the Authority as at 31 March 2020.
+This report is the third monitoring report presented to Members on the Authority's 2019/20 financial position.
+It provides the third indication of the expected revenue and capital financial position of the Authority as at 31 March 2020.
 The report covers: